Maple Rosemary Gimlet

 Instructions

 1. To make the rosemary infused maple syrup, combine the maple syrup, water, and rosemary in a small pot.
-Bring to a boil, then reduce to a low boil.
-Boil until the mixture has reduced by half, or to about the thickness that the maple syrup was originally.
-Keep an eye on it and don't let it go too far.
+Bring to a boil, then reduce to a simmer.
+Simmer until the mixture has reduced by half, or to about the thickness of maple syrup.

-2. Strain the infused maple syrup through a fine-mesh sieve to remove any wayward rosemary bits.
+2. Strain the infused maple syrup through a fine-mesh sieve to remove the rosemary leaves.

-3. Put the infused maple syrup in a jar or container and chill it for several hours.
+3. Pour the infused maple syrup into a jar or container and chill it for several hours.

-4. In a cocktail shaker, combine the gin, lime juice, rosemary infused maple syrup, and green chartreuse, then shake well with ice.
+4. In a cocktail shaker, combine the gin, lime juice, rosemary infused maple syrup, and Green cChartreuse, then shake well with ice.

 5. Add a few large ice cubes to a serving glass.